What is an vaccine passport?

 Any solutions these organizations and governments have for the pandemic will be, by default, completely unnecessary and harmful both physically and mentally to the world at large.
 It would be like undergoing an operation to remove a tumor that didn't exist.

-Is there a need for immunity passports each season when the flu season starts?
+Is there a need for vaccine passports each season when the flu season starts?
 People get sick and die from the yearly flu pandemics in numbers similar to Covid-19 but we have never seen or even discussed having immunity passports for them.

 Wajnberg, A. et al. - Humoral immune response and prolonged PCR positivity in a cohort of 1343 SARS-CoV 2 patients in the New York City region Apr.
 30, 2020 Text